 If you have a sticking point at lock-out then training with a band could produce positive results in overcoming this deficiency.

-Since the triceps are responsible for extending the arm, if you’re failing at lock-out then it’s most likely the case that your triceps have a weakness.
+Since the triceps are responsible for extending the arm, if you're failing at lock-out then it's most likely the case that your triceps have a weakness.
 Read our full guide to training the bench press lockout.

 As such, you'll want to train your triceps specific to the adaptation that's required.
 In order to do this, you'll want to load your triceps at lock-out so that the length of the muscles are adapting to the mechanics of the movement.

 By using a band you place more emphasis on your triceps when compared with using conventional weights.
 (Note: I also recommend using the banded bench press if you're weak in the middle of the bench press, which I explain in another article).

 You can learn more about the muscles used in bench press in my recent article.